 Random access memory, or RAM, is one of the most important components of not only desktop PCs, but laptops, tablets, smartphones, and gaming consoles.
 Without it, doing just about anything on any system would be much, much slower.
 Even not having enough for the application or game you’re trying to run can bring things to a crawl, or make it so they can’t even run at all.

 But what is RAM?
-In a nutshell, it's an extremely fast type of computer memory which temporarily stores all of the information your PC needs right now and in the near future.
-It's where your computer loads up all of the things it thinks it'll need to find out soon, so that when it does, it can read it super fast.
-It's quite different from your system's storage, like its hard drive, where information is stored long term.
+In a nutshell, it’s an extremely fast type of computer memory which temporarily stores all of the information your PC needs right now and in the near future.
+It’s where your computer loads up all of the things it thinks it will need to find out soon, so that when it does need something, it can read it super fast.
+It’s quite different from your system’s storage, like its hard drive, where information is stored long term.